 Victims of sexual assault, domestic violence or dating violence should consider seeking medical attention as soon as possible.
+The importance of preserving evidence that may assist in proving that the alleged criminal offense occurred or that may be helpful in obtaining a protection order.
 It is important that a victim of sexual assault not bathe, douche, smoke, change clothing or clean the bed/linen where they were assaulted so that evidence necessary to prove criminal activity may be preserved.
 In circumstances where the victims do not opt for forensic evidence collection, health care providers can still treat injuries and take steps to address health concerns.
-Victims of sexual misconduct are encouraged to also preserve evidence by saving text messages, instant messages, social networking pages, other communications, and keeping pictures, logs or other copies of documents, if they have any, that would be useful in connection with a school or police investigation.
+Victims of sexual misconduct are encouraged to also preserve evidence by saving text messages, instant messages, social networking pages, other communications, and keeping pictures, logs or other copies of documents, if they have any, that would be useful in connection with a academy or police investigation.

-5. TITLE IX COORDINATOR
+5. TITLE IX COORDINATOR OR DEPUTY

-The Title IX Coordinator is responsible for monitoring and overseeing the Montana Academy's compliance with Title IX and the prevention of sex harassment, sexual misconduct and discrimination.
-The Title IX Coordinator is:

-- Knowledgeable and trained in the school's policies and procedures and relevant state and federal laws; - Available to advise any individual, including a complainant, respondent, or a third party, about school and community resources and reporting options; - Available to provide assistance to any school employee regarding how to respond appropriately to a report of Title IX-related prohibited conduct and related retaliation; - Participates in ensuring the effective implementation of this Policy, including monitoring compliance with all procedural requirements, record keeping, and timeframes; and - Responsible for overseeing training, prevention, and education efforts and annual reviews of climate and culture.
+The Title IX Coordinator or Deputy is responsible for monitoring and overseeing the Montana Academy's compliance with Title IX and the prevention of sex harassment, sexual misconduct and discrimination.
+The Title IX Coordinator or Deputy is: Knowledgeable and trained in Montana Academy's policies and procedures and relevant state and federal laws; Available to advise any individual, including a complainant, respondent, or a third party, about academy and community resources and reporting options; Available to provide assistance to any academy employee regarding how to respond appropriately to a report of Title IX-related prohibited conduct and related retaliation; Participates in ensuring the effective implementation of this Policy, including monitoring compliance with all procedural requirements, record keeping, and timeframes; and Responsible for overseeing training, prevention, and education efforts and annual reviews of climate and culture.

-Inquiries or concerns about Title IX may be referred to the school's Title IX Coordinator or Deputy Title IX Coordinator(s):
+Inquiries or concerns about Title IX may be referred to Montana Academy's Title IX Coordinator or Deputy or Deputy Title IX Coordinator or Deputy(s):

-Name, Job Title - Title IX Coordinator
+Name, Job Title - Lead Title IX Coordinator or DeputyLinda M. McPherson CEOOffice Location - Compliance OfficePhone -406-771-8772 Ext.
+3Email -linda@mymtacademy.com

-Linda M. McPherson CEO

-Office Location - Compliance Office Phone - 406-771-8772 Ext.
-3

-Email - linda@mymtacademy.com

-Name, Job Title - Deputy Title IX Coordinator
+Name, Job Title - Deputy Title IX Coordinator or DeputyDawn ZurisOffice Location -Admissions OfficePhone -406-771-8772 Ext.
+5Email -admissions@mymtacademy.com

-Dawn Zuris

-Office Location - Admissions Office Phone - 406-771-8772 Ext.
-5

-Email - admissions@mymtacademy.com